 CLIP faculty have developed a rich body of content-based courses and instructional approaches that have proven to be effective in preparing ESL students for the demands of college-level work.
 (Sample course descriptions.)
 The CLIP model has provided a framework for the development of similar programs within CUNY and other colleges and universities.
 CLIP faculty share their work through presentations at local, state and national conferences.
 Presentation topics have included the co-development of English language skills and content learning, the use of the Internet for academic purposes and the development of evidential reasoning skills, among others.

 CLIP faculty are part of a professional community supported through a range of campus-based and program-wide learning opportunities.
-The program meets as a whole for a conference day at least once a semester, and an active listserv provides a forum for discussion and an exchange of ideas.
-This Web site contains a password-protected professional development section, with fully developed sample courses, instructional and curricular materials, ideas for research projects, and assessment tools.
+The program meets as a whole for conferences, and an active listserv provides a forum for discussion and sharing resources.
+This website contains a password-protected professional development section, with fully developed sample courses, instructional and curricular materials, ideas for research projects, and assessment tools.
 The ongoing contributions to this section by CLIP instructors and Office of Academic Affairs staff developers maintain the currency and vibrancy of this valuable resource.